-There are several backcountry huts which we can use on private programs.
+There are several backcountry huts that we can use on private programs.
 Some are Alpine Club Huts with basic facilities and others are well-appointed chalets with running water, saunas etc. Let us discuss possibilities with you.
-These cabins are often booked months in advance so must be booked very early.
+These cabins are often booked months in advance so they must be booked very early.
 We would suggest this option for larger groups.
-Hut based or backcountry winter camping are options for some of the famous ski traverses or winter mountaineering objectives in the Canadian Rockies.
+Hut-based or backcountry winter camping are options for some of the famous ski traverses or winter mountaineering objectives in the Canadian Rockies.

 Ski and Board Mountaineering

 In late March, April and early May it is possible to ski high into the alpine zone in Kananaskis Country and off the highway near Lake Louise and Bow Lake.
 Banff National Park offers some incredible ski mountaineering opportunities as day trips.